 The saphenous nerve is a branch of the femoral nerve.
 It travels down the front of the thigh, wraps around the posterior-medial aspect of the knee, and continues down the inside of the lower leg.
-As the saphenous nerve wraps around the knee it passess under, through, or around several muscles, including the vastus medialis, medial hamstring, sartorius, and gracilis, and common pes anserine tendon.
-Under normal circumstances the saphenous nerve will move and slide along these muscles as the knee moves back and forth.
+As the saphenous nerve wraps around the knee it passes under, through, or around several muscles, including the vastus medialis, medial hamstring, sartorius, and gracilis, and common pes anserine tendon.
+Under normal circumstances, the saphenous nerve will move and slide along these muscles as the knee moves back and forth.
 However, If the saphenous nerve becomes compressed or stuck along any of these muscles if can become injured, leading to pain on the inside of the knee.
-In some cases neurological symptoms such as tightness, burning, numbness, or tingling may also occur into the lower leg.
+In some cases, neurological symptoms such as tightness, burning, numbness, or tingling may also occur into the lower leg.

 Signs and Symptoms of Saphenous Nerve Entrapment

 - pain on the inside/medial aspect of the knee

 - pain/tightness on the back of the leg above the knee

 - pain or tightness is often present with going upstairs

 - there may be tightness, burning, tingling, or numbness into the lower leg